survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 This split is useful when you have to perform asynchronous actions.
 You might for example want to fetch the initial data of your Kanban board.
 The operation might then either succeed or fail.
 This gives you three separate actions to dispatch.
 You could dispatch when starting to query and when you receive some response.

-All of this data is valuable is it allows you to control the user interface.
+All of this data is valuable as it allows you to control the user interface.
 You could display a progress widget while a query is being performed and then update the application state once it has been fetched from the server.
 If the query fails, you can then let the user know about that.

 You can see this theme across different state management solutions.
 Often you model an action as a function that returns a function (a *thunk*) that then dispatches individual actions as the asynchronous query progresses.
 In a naïve synchronous case it's enough to return the action payload directly.